Programming

 This will print the interpreter type, like "Node" and the version.

-//This is a comment, but not supported for all JS clients.
+//This is a comment, but this comment style not supported for all JS clients.

 console.log("Running JS: " + navigator.userAgent)